MicrosoftDocs/ef-core-for-beginners/notes/part1/script.md

 Let's dive in!

 I'm starting with an empty .NET 6 console project.
-I'll manage my NuGet packages for the project, and search for Microsoft.EntityFrameworkCore.
+I'll manage my NuGet packages for the project, and search for `Microsoft.EntityFrameworkCore`.

-I'll grab the Microsoft.EntityFrameworkCore.SqlServer package and install it to my project.
-Now that that's installed, I'm also going to install Microsoft.EntityFrameworkCore.Design and Microsoft.EntityFrameworkCore.Tools.
+I'll grab the `Microsoft.EntityFrameworkCore.SqlServer` package and install it to my project.
+Now that that's installed, I'm also going to install `Microsoft.EntityFrameworkCore.Design` and `Microsoft.EntityFrameworkCore.Tools`.

 To get started with Entity Framework Core, we need to build classes describing our entity model.
 By convention, these are usually stored in a folder called models.

-I'm going to create the first entity, probably the simplest one, PRODUCT.
+I'm going to create the first entity, probably the simplest one, `Product`.
 We've added an empty class, and for expediency I'm going paste in some code.

-Looking at the product class, the first thing that I want to call out is this first property, ID.
-In EF Core, ID is a special property name that indicates that this property is to be the primary key in the generated table.
-It doesn't have to be named ID, it can be the table name followed by ID, or it can be anything we want it to be, in which case we decorate the property with the KEY attribute to indicate that it's a primary key.
+Looking at the `Product` class, the first thing that I want to call out is this first property, `Id`.
+In EF Core, `Id` is a special property name that indicates that this property is to be the primary key in the generated table.
+It doesn't have to be named `Id`, it can be the table name followed by `Id`, or it can be anything we want it to be, in which case we decorate the property with the `Key` attribute to indicate that it's a primary key.

-The other two properties on this class are NAME and PRICE.
+The other two properties on this class are `Name` and `Price`.
 We've attributes to define PRICE as a decimal with two points of precision.

 You may be wondering why I've initialized NAME as null with an exclamation point.
 That's because in .NET 6, all projects enable nullable reference types by default.
 Without this initialization, the compiler warns us that it can't see where the non-nullable string NAME is initialized.
 EF Core manages entity intialization for us, so I suppressed the warning by explicitly initializing the property as null with the null-forgiving operator.
 This lets the compiler know we know what we're doing, so it doesn't need to warn us about this assignment.